ItsZeusBro/Hydra/README.md

         }
     }

+### Additional Info:
-Hydra takes this assignment and creates a Hydra Object called someFunc.
-This object both generates code, and is callable from supported languages
+1. Hydra takes the assignment to someFunc and creates a Hydra Object called someFunc.
+This object generates test code, and is also callable from supported languages

- ### Output in some/file/somewhere.js:

-## Hydra uses it's own Native File Type to give more Semantical Meaning to an otherwise JSON like Syntax
+2. Hydra uses it's own Native File Type to give more Semantical Meaning to an otherwise JSON like Syntax
+3. Hydra keeps itself pure, in the sense that it's an Abstract Syntax to keep itself language independent (and all the problems associated with) and self-recognizing.
+Language independence is important because if your language updates itself and Hydra no longer supports it, people can add that support without changing Hydra which would break other things downstream.
+Self-recognition for a project like Hydra is important for various optimization reasons.
+(Lending itself to specific paradigmns takes away from Hydra)

+## Future Releases:
-## Hydra's Plugin Architechture gives you the ability to add in OCL or other Constraint Driven Plugins
+1. Hydra's Plugin Architechture gives you the ability to add in OCL or other Constraint Driven Plugins

-## Hydra creates the test files with functions that are bound to your implementation, and can be included as a build step in pipeline
+2. python and golang support